Azure-Samples/terraform-fundamentals-labs/docs/01-core-terraform-workflow/01-day-1-operations.md

 ---
-layout: default
+layout: page
 title: Terraform on Azure Fundamentals Labs
-description: |
-  A set of labs to introduce Terraform on Azure
+description: A set of labs to introduce Terraform on Azure
 ---

 ## Lab description